PSST-Challenge/PSST-Challenge.github.io/docs/announcement.md

 Recent years, have seen major advances in the state of the art in ASR, with architectures such as wav2vec 2.0 achieving notable decreases in phoneme error rate; however, these results have been on speech from individuals without neurologic impairment.

 The PSST Challenge will engage the ASR community in translating the latest computational techniques to the task of *high-accuracy automated phoneme recognition* in disordered speech, which has applications in many different clinical domains.
-Participants will have access to a unique dataset for phonemic ASR, consisting of a set of audio recordings of English-speaking individuals with anomia undergoing assessments, as well as a new set of high-quality annotations including phonemic transcriptions.
+Participants, after completing a data use agreement, will have access to a unique dataset for phonemic ASR, consisting of a set of audio recordings of English-speaking individuals with anomia undergoing assessments, as well as a new set of high-quality annotations including phonemic transcriptions.

 The primary task will be high-accuracy automated phoneme recognition of disordered speech, with a second task focused on classifying audio samples into clinically-relevant categories.
 No clinical background is necessary, and we encourage participation by people with all levels of computational expertise.